ProfBird/AndroidAppExamples-Java/README.md

   * Uses Android Location objects to calculate the distance between the two locations.

 ---------------------------

-I wrote these apps for [CIS 399, Android Mobile Application Development](https://github.com/UO-CIS/CIS399Android-CourseMaterials), a course I teach at the University of Oregon.

 Read about Android programming on my blog: https://birdsbits.wordpress.com/tag/android/